Skip to content

 Getting started with iRacing: your first month

 iRacing is a subscription online racing service with fixed weekly schedules, real laser-scanned tracks, and a matchmaking system that puts you in races against drivers of similar skill.
 It runs in 12-week seasons, four per year, plus a “Week 13” build week of unofficial fun events.
-You don’t pick a server and hop in — you race the cars and tracks the official schedule sets for that week, against a grid built around your rating.
+You don’t pick a server and hop in.
+You race the cars and tracks the official schedule sets for that week, against a grid built around your rating.

-Section titled “What it costs to start”A standard subscription runs about $110/year or $199/two years at the regular rate, with a monthly option.
-New members usually get 30% off the first subscription — roughly $9.10 for a first month.
+A standard subscription runs about $110/year or $199/two years at the regular rate, with a monthly option.
+New members usually get 30% off the first subscription, roughly $9.10 for a first month.
 The fear that kills most signups is per-content cost, and it’s misplaced for a beginner: every car and track required for your Rookie-class races is free.
-You buy individual cars and tracks later, as you climb, and you never need a whole season at once — most series drop your weakest weeks from championship standings, so you only need the tracks for the weeks you actually run.
+You buy individual cars and tracks later, as you climb, and you never need a whole season at once.
+Most series drop your weakest weeks from championship standings, so you only need the tracks for the weeks you actually run.

-Section titled “Setting up your account”Create the account at iracing.com, install the client, and let it download.
+Create the account at iracing.com, install the client, and let it download.
 Run the practice/test sessions first to get your wheel, pedals, and force feedback calibrated before you join anything official.
-If you’re still sorting out gear, see /hardware/wheelbases/ and /hardware/pedals/ — but a basic wheel-and-pedal set is enough for Rookies.
+If you’re still sorting out gear, see the wheelbase and pedal guides, but a basic wheel-and-pedal set is enough for Rookies.

 Pick one and stay there for a while.
 Sports Car is the most common starting point because the free Rookie content lives there.